-Snapping Shoals EMC members continue to pay less for their electricity than most other Georgians, according to the Georgia Public Service Commission (PSC) winter survey.
+Snapping Shoals EMC members continue to pay less for their electricity than most other Georgians, according to the most recent Georgia Public Service Commission (PSC) winter survey.

-Among all EMCs in Georgia, your co-op has the second lowest residential rates at 2,000 kWh, the third lowest at 1,500 and 1,000 kWh and the fourth lowest at the
+Among all EMCs in Georgia, your co-op has the lowest residential rates at 2,000 kWh and 1,500 kWh, the second lowest at 1,000 kWh and the third lowest at the 500 kWh level.

-Among 94 electric providers in Georgia, your co-op's rates are second lowest at 2,000 kWh and 1,500 kWh, and the third lowest at 1,000 kWh and fourth lowest at 1,500 kWh.
+Among 94 electric providers in Georgia, your co-op's rates are the lowest at 2,000 kWh and 1,500 kWh, and the third lowest at 1,000 kWh and 19th lowest at 500 kWh.

 PSC residential rate surveys are done twice a year during the summer and winter.
-For the winter 2017 survey, residential rates in effect for the monht of January from Georgia's EMCs, government-owned utilities and Georgia Power are utilized.
+For the winter 2018 survey, residential rates in effect for the monht of January from Georgia's EMCs, government-owned utilities and Georgia Power are utilized.

-The survey looks at four different electricity levels: 500, 1,000, 1,500, and 2,000 kilowatt-hours (kWh).
+The survey looks at four different electricity levels: 500, 1,000, 1,500 and 2,000 kilowatt-hours (kWh).
 A kilowatt-hour is the unit used to determine the amount of electric power consumed.
 One kilowatt-hour is the electric power required

 to run one 100-watt light bulb for ten hours.
 For more information about the survey and the PSC, visit http://www.psc.state.ga.us